abadid/cmsc424-spring2018/project4/README.md

 1. State True or False: The first join operation is executed on the condition fl.flightid = f.flightid.
 2. State True or False: The filter condition (a.hub=f.source or a.hub=f.dest) is executed after all the join operations are performed.
 3. State 1,2 or 3 (only 1 correct answer): The join operations are performed in the following order (earliest to last):
-	4. fl.flightid=f.flightid, fl.customerid = c.customerid, c.frequentflieron = a.airlineid.
+   1. fl.flightid=f.flightid, fl.customerid = c.customerid, c.frequentflieron = a.airlineid.
-	5. c.frequentflieron = a.airlineid, fl.customerid = c.customerid, fl.flightid=f.flightid.
+   2. c.frequentflieron = a.airlineid, fl.customerid = c.customerid, fl.flightid=f.flightid.
-	6. fl.customerid = c.customerid, fl.flightid=f.flightid, c.frequentflieron = a.airlineid.
+   3. fl.customerid = c.customerid, fl.flightid=f.flightid, c.frequentflieron = a.airlineid.
-7. State 1,2 or 3 (only 1 correct answer): On which of the following join conditions does the query optimizer perform poorly in terms of overestimating or underestimating the size of the output?
+4. State 1,2 or 3 (only 1 correct answer): On which of the following join conditions does the query optimizer perform poorly in terms of overestimating or underestimating the size of the output?
-	8. fl.flightid=f.flightid
+   1. fl.flightid=f.flightid
-	9. fl.customerid = c.customerid
+   2. fl.customerid = c.customerid
-	10. c.frequentflieron = a.airlineid
+   3. c.frequentflieron = a.airlineid

 #### What to turn in:
 Submit `q4p1.txt` file.

 **Q2 (10pt)**.
-[Query Debugging] For this problem you are required to switch to `q2db` database (`psql q2db`) where we have already populated the `customers` table with a large dataset.
+[Query Debugging] For this problem, you are required to switch to `q2db` database (`psql q2db`) where we have already populated the `customers` table with a large dataset.
 The `customers` table has the same schema as the one that we had used in Project 1.
 The following query counts the number of customer pairs whose year of birth differ by a year.

 ```
 select count(*)